Review | You’re going to be asked to prove your vaccination status. Here’s how to do it.

 Most states and health-care providers have databases of who has received the vaccine.
 Increasingly they’re opening them up to citizens so they can download a digital record — a.k.a. one that can’t be easily faked.

 These records can take the form of a link to your pharmacy’s website or a QR code you download.
-California helped lead the way by introducing digital health records in June, and now they’re available from at least three states as well as at Walmart, CVS and Walgreens and health-care providers using medical records from Epic and Cerner.
+California helped lead the way by introducing digital health records in June, and now they’re available from at least six states (and counting) as well as at Walmart, CVS and Walgreens and health-care providers using medical records from Epic and Cerner.

 Once you have this digital record, though, what do you do with it?
+In some cases, like with the Excelsior Pass used by New York businesses, it might be enough to simply show the app with your record on it.

-Enter health verification and wallet apps such as CommonPass and Clear, which can confirm your information and store it so you can share it as needed.
+In other cases, you’ll need extra health verification or wallet apps such as CommonPass and Clear, which can confirm your information and store it so you can share it as needed.
 (Clear is unique in that it accepts either a scan of the CDC card or digital records.)
 The iPhone’s Health app will gain the ability to hold vaccination records with this fall’s iOS 15 update.

 These apps can take different approaches to security: CommonPass keeps your data on your phone, while Clear sends it to its cloud (which it says it has locked down).